Skincare Routine: What’s the Correct Order for Your Skincare Products?

 Our morning and evening skincare routines should be similar.
 However, our skin has different needs over a 24-hour period.
 We all want to leave the house looking fresh-faced and glowing in the morning, but a morning skincare routine also ensures that our skin is clean and protected from the sun’s damaging UV rays throughout the day.
 At night, having clean skin before bed can minimise skin problems such as acne and dryness.
 It’s also important to apply moisturising products at night as we lose more water through the skin in the evening and skin permeability is higher at night than it is in the morning².

-Cleanser
+Step 1: Cleanser

 Cleansing is the first step and also one of the most important in any skincare routine.
 It helps remove dirt, makeup and oil from the pores, but a good cleanser should eradicate these impurities without irritating or damaging the skin³.
 Elucent has two cleansers – one containing alpha hydroxy acids for anti ageing – and the other for people looking to visibly improve dullness and pigmentation.

-Serum
+Step 2: Serum

 Next comes your serum.
 Serums are packed with ingredients that target specific areas of concern.
 Drop the serum onto your fingertips and gently apply it to your clean face and neck, patting it into the skin.
-To help improve the appearance of fine lines and wrinkles⁴ try Elucent Anti Ageing Serum, which contains alpha hydroxy acids (AHAs) to help smooth wrinkles, and Vitamins B3 and E to improve texture and tone.
+To help improve the appearance of fine lines and wrinkles try Elucent Anti Ageing Serum, which contains alpha hydroxy acids (AHAs) to help smooth wrinkles, and Vitamins B3 and E to improve texture and tone.

-Eye Cream
+Step 3: Eye Cream

-The eyelids and the delicate skin under your eyes are usually one of the first areas to show signs of ageing⁵.
+The eyelids and the delicate skin under your eyes are usually one of the first areas to show signs of ageing.
 If you’re experiencing puffiness, eye bags, dark circles, eye wrinkles or crow’s feet, adding an eye cream like the Elucent Anti Ageing Eye Cream to your skincare routine could help smooth and brighten the skin.
 Given the skin is delicate around the eyes, use your ring finger to gently pat the cream into the skin.

 The fourth step is your moisturiser.
 Moisturising is a key part in maintaining skin health and keeping dry skin at bay.
 They have been shown to help support the skin barrier (the stratum corneum (the outer layer of the epidermis) therefore helping the skin to remain an effective barrier.
 Look for a moisturiser with SPF protection to help protect your skin from the sun’s rays as UV exposure can result in photodamage.